Kanye West May Have Just Summed Up Trump's Appeal To Men Perfectly

-Kanye West and Donald Trump met for lunch today and engaged in conversation that ranged from crime in Chicago to taxes, the 13th Amendment, North Korea, gun rights and prison reform.
-Also name dropped: the Unabomber, Superman, Soho House, adidas and Levi's.
+Kanye West and Donald Trump met for lunch today and engaged in conversation that ranged from crime in Chicago, taxes, the 13th Amendment, North Korea, gun rights, and prison reform.
+Also name dropped: the Unabomber, Superman, the Soho House, Adidas, and Levi's.
 Equally prominent on West's mind?
 A topic that Trump loves as well — masculinity.

 Advertisement

-West said that Trump's MAGA campaign made him feel like "Superman" (his favourite superhero) and inspired him to "play catch with his son".
-West's son Saint is 2 years old.
+West said that Trump's MAGA campaign made him feel like "Superman" (his favorite superhero), and inspired him to "play catch with his son."
+West's son Saint is two-years-old.

 This, for Kanye, appears to be very simple.
 Trump's macho attitude appeals to him, and Hillary's gender-specific campaign didnt appeal to him — I've heard that 1,000 times from other male Trump supporters.
 Those looking for a nuanced answer from Kanye were never going to get one.— Jessica Huseman (@JessicaHuseman) October 11, 2018

-West went on to explain that the family he'd married into — the Kardashians — didn't have a lot of "male energy going on", which prompted a hearty laugh from the president.
-West's wife, Kim Kardashian, recently had a meeting with the president and his senior advisor, Jared Kushner, in which she successfully advocated for the pardon of Alice Marie Johnson, a low level drug offender who had been sentenced to life.
-As West's meeting with Trump drew to a close, it was unclear whether it had prompted any actionable change of this kind.
+West went on to explain that the family he'd married into — the Kardashians — didn't have a lot "male energy going on" which prompted a hearty laugh from the president.
+West's wife, Kim Kardashian, recently had a meeting with the president and his senior advisor Jared Kushner in which she successfully advocated for the pardon of Alice Marie Johnson, a low level drug offender who had been sentenced to life.
+As West's meeting with Trump drew to a close it was unclear whether it had prompted any actionable change of this kind.

-Coming on the heels of now Supreme Court Justice Brett Kavanaugh's angry, beer-referencing rant in front of the Senate Judiciary Committee, this meeting might have seemed almost tame — even comical — if it weren't for the subtle but constant references to the importance of masculinity in a world leader.
+Coming on the heels of now Supreme Court Justice Brett Kavanaugh's angry, beer referencing rant in front of the Senate Judiciary Committee, this meeting might have seemed almost tame — even comical — if weren't for the subtle but constant references to the importance of masculinity in a world leader.
 West complimented Trump's "no bullshit" approach to politics.
-It's a statement echoed often by his supporters and seems to refer to the president's often ill-informed, bullying, distinctly male way of dealing with world leaders, fellow lawmakers and the press.
+It's a statement echoed often by his supporters and seems to refer to the president's often ill-informed, bullying, distinctly male way of dealing with world leaders, fellow lawmakers, and the press.

 It's worth asking — is this the "masculine energy" that West professes to admire so much?